cayeborreo/spunky-potato/content/posts/20190811 - How close are we to UHC.md

 ![ alt="Sen Risa giving her keynote speech](/media/2019-08-11/sen-risa.jpeg)

 <figcaption>“A human-made system should not stand in the way of Filipino dreams and aspirations.
-Let’s continue to be part of an advocacy greater than ourselves.” — Sen Risa Hontiveros (Photo credit: <a href="https://twitter.com/YAHRPH/status/1156743191615246336/" target="_blank">@YAHRPH</a>)</figcaption>
+Let’s continue to be part of an advocacy greater than ourselves.” — Sen Risa Hontiveros (Photo credit: <a href="https://twitter.com/YAHRPH/status/1156743191615246336/" target="_blank" rel="noopener">@YAHRPH</a>)</figcaption>

 And here's the roster of speakers for the day.